 Editor’s note: This clause will contain the key issues that need to be addressed by SA3 on each security area.
 The exact contents are FFS.

-5.5.3.y Key issue #3.y:
+5.5.3.<y> Key issue #3.<y>: legacy USIM authentication issue about security study for the 6G System

 Editor's Note: Key issues within the security area are not in any particular order but they are added incrementally (y = 1, 2, 3…) when new key issue is identified. 'x' refers to the security area.

 5.5.3.y.1 Key issue details

+The existence of legacy subscribers needs to be taken into account for 6G networks.
+So 6G networks also need to consider backward compatibility in security aspect.

+For legacy subscribers, the cornerstone of security is authentication based on USIM.
+The holding USIM in their hands serve as the trust root for mutual authentication between the operator's network and the user.

+If the 6G network rejects legacy USIM, it implies that all users are subject to immediately transfer their trust roots from the "legacy USIM" to a new application, no matter that is implemented by a brand-new card or be updated over-the-air.
+That brings uncertainty and suspicious to reduce trust to operator.

+What is more, attackers are probably to launch large-scale attacks by exploiting the confusion during the transition from old to new trust roots, such as vulnerabilities in the card issuance system, key distribution process, and network-side compatibility logic.

 5.5.3.y.2 Security threats

+It may cause trust loss from customer to operator.

+It may bring attacks during the transition from old USIM to new USIM in a large-scale.

 5.5.3.y.3 Potential security requirements

+Legacy USIM can be used to authenticate a subscriber in a 6G system.

 5.5.3.y.4 Interim agreements